Heng-Robotics/Robot_semantic_gesture/README.md

-# Semantic word Extraction based on BERT
+# Semantic word Extraction model based on BERT

 In this repo, I developed a model to extract semantic words from a joke.
+This model is trained based on our [joke dataset](https://docs.google.com/spreadsheets/d/143XgXG6tdPchy1lb5CNAbP5CBJEt7zcZJxGEa-4GEOs/edit?usp=sharing).
 Feel free to clone and use it.
 If you face any problems, kindly post it on issues section.

 ## Requirements